Originally published May 2017/Reviewed September 2021

 If I’m not seeing patients, do I need protection?

 Yes.
-Although you may not have direct clinical contact with patients, you may remain vulnerable to medical-legal actions or regulatory authority (College) complaints arising from your medical input.
+Although you may not have direct clinical contact with patients, you may remain vulnerable to medico-legal actions or regulatory authority (College) complaints arising from your medical input.

 What kind of administrative work is not protected by the CMPA?

-The CMPA generally does not offer liability protection to physicians for non-clinical administrative work that supports an organization.
-This can include developing non-clinical policies, procedures, or other directives established on behalf of organizations such as hospitals, health authorities, learning institutions, governments, associations, and private companies.
+The CMPA generally does not assist physicians with non-clinical administrative work that supports an organization.
+This can include developing and implementing non-clinical policies, procedures, or other directives established on behalf of organizations such as hospitals, health authorities, learning institutions, governments, associations, and private companies.
 Included in this category is non-clinical administrative work performed by hospital or clinic administrative appointees such as chiefs of staff, department heads, or medical directors of clinics.

 Do I need protection for non-clinical administrative work?